Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and

 Now, let us consider a $L\times L$ square sample.
-The probability of percolation along the edge in the $x$-direction is collected from the probability for two points on the sample borders $x=0$ and $x=L$ of belonging to the same cluster $G(|{\bf r}_1-{\bf r}_2|)$ and the probability $\exp{(-Z)}$ of that no one of other points of the rectangle border $\Gamma$ to be connected with the starting point.
-We should find the number of the ZGLs, which cross the opposite edges $x=0$ and $x=L$, with the limitation that these lines remain inside the rectangle.
+The probability of percolation along the edge in the $x$-direction is collected from the probability for two points on the sample borders $x=0$ and $x=L$ of belonging to the same cluster $G(|{\bf r}_1-{\bf r}_2|)$ and the probability $\exp{(-Z)}$ that none of the other points of the rectangle borders $\Gamma$ to be connected with the starting point.
+We should find the number of ZGLs, which cross the opposite edges $x=0$ and $x=L$, with the limitation that these lines remain inside the rectangle.
 It is the product of the number of points ${\bf r}_1$ and ${\bf r}_2$ belonging to the same cluster

 where ${\bf r}_1=(0,y_1)$, ${\bf r}_2=(L,y_2)$, and the ZGL probability of not crossing all borders in other points is given by a product

 Here $t_2$ is the length along $\Gamma$.